10 May WSU Tri-Cities Chancellor Moo-Young steps down

 Under Moo-Young’s stewardship, enrollment at the campus in Richland grew steadily, totaling 1,825 students for the just-concluded spring semester—a 21 percent increase from the previous spring.
 The campus enrolls the most diverse student body in the WSU statewide system.
 For spring semester, 35.8 percent of students identified as minorities, 57.4 percent female, and 36.6 percent first generation.
-WSU-Tri Cities recently qualified as a Department of Education Hispanic Serving Institution.

 The Ste.
 Michelle Wine Estates WSU Wine Science Center also was established on campus during Moo-Young’s tenure.
 The wine science center, which opened nearly two years ago, is considered one of the most technologically advanced in the world.
 The facility is expected to become a magnet for attracting world-class researchers and students who will focus efforts on opportunities and challenges facing grape growers and winemakers in the Pacific Northwest.